stas-sultanov/azure-monitor-telemetry/readme.md

 A lightweight, high-performance library for tracking and publishing telemetry.

-Developed by [Stas Sultanov][StasSultanovLinkedIn], this library is designed for efficiency, prioritizing speed and minimal memory usage.
+Developed by [Stas Sultanov][linked_in_profile], this library is designed for efficiency, prioritizing speed and minimal memory usage.

 If this library benefits your business, consider [supporting the author](#support-the-author).